haydeeartaza/RareCNVsAnalysis/README.md

 Overwiew
 -----------------------------
 This pipeline is a generic bioinformatic solution to identify rare CNVs in case-control based studies.
-Using SNPs-array genotyping data, this pipeline performs CNV detection and quality control, followed by the burden analysis, rare CNV frequency analysis and CNV enrichment analysis [see pipeline workflow](manual/images/Rare_CNV_pipeline.png).
+Using SNPs-array genotyping data, this pipeline performs CNV detection and quality control, followed by the burden analysis, rare CNV frequency analysis and CNV enrichment analysis.

-Details about config, input/output files and a module/rule description see [user guide manual](manual/Rare_CNVs_pipeline_guide.pdf)
+Details about config, input/output files and a module/rule description see [user guide manual](manual/Rare_CNVs_pipeline_guide.pdf).

 Pipeline Structure
 -----------------------------